Glasgow Zoo: Founding

 The Zoological Society of Glasgow was founded on 15 December 1936 by Edward Hindle, who was a professor of zoology at the University of Glasgow.
 Its name was later changed to the Zoological Society of Glasgow and West of Scotland.
 The initial proposal was for the zoo to be in Bellahouston Park in 1938, beginning with a four-acre enclosure with expansion as the project went on.
 This proposal was rejected by the organisers of the exhibition who would fund the zoo, so various other locations were considered; no inner city site was identified as a good build site.
 At the end of 1938 the Society looked at the Calderpark Estate, two miles beyond the city boundary with a large plot of land available for construction and free-animal enclosures.
-The society bought Calderpark Estate in 1939.
+The society bought the Calderpark Estate in 1939.
 The property had formerly been farmed by Cistercians, and the original mansion had been demolished a decade earlier when it became unsafe due to subsidence from underground coal mines.
-The onset of World War II led to the opening of the zoo being delayed till 9 July 1947.
+The onset of the Second World War led to the opening of the zoo being delayed until 9 July 1947.

 When construction began during Britain's recovery period, many of the zoo's buildings were made from old war materials such as the enclosures being built out of concrete roadblocks (designed to hinder tank movements on the chance of invasion), bricks from demolished air raid shelters, and metal from now defunct battleships.
 However, the estate had remained empty for two decades before the zoo was established.
 On the year of its opening, many animals were donated from other zoos and enclosures.
 Soay sheep were supplied from the island of St. Kilda, beforehand owned by the Zoological society president.
-Dublin Zoo supplied two lion cubs from their recent litters and London zoo loaned – and then donated – two adult lions to Glasgow Zoo's new enclosures.
+Dublin Zoo supplied two lion cubs from their recent litters and London Zoo loaned – and then donated – two adult lions to Glasgow Zoo's new enclosures.
 At the time the prize exhibits were the lions and a rare white peacock – now fairly common – which attracted many people to the zoo, some bringing their own exotic pets to add to the zoo's already expanding collection: these included monkeys, parrots and many other rarer species.

 Calderpark for Glasgow Zoo railway station (NS679625) served Calderpark Zoo and was opened in 1951 on the Glasgow, Bothwell, Hamilton and Coatbridge Railway between Shettleston and Hamilton.
 It closed with the line in 1955.
+The education officer for Glasgow Zoo was Stephen St. C. Bostock.